influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/external-monitor-setup.md

 ---
-title: Configure an external monitor of InfluxDB
+title: Configure a watcher of watchers system to monitor InfluxDB servers
 description: How to set up an external InfluxData TICK stack that monitors another Enterprise or OSS TICK stack.
 menu:
   platform:
-    name: External monitoring of InfluxDB
+    name: Configure a watcher of watchers
     parent: monitor-platform
     weight: 3
 ---